realjktu/heat-templates/README.rst

 Usage
 =====

-Install necessary libraries.
+Install `python-openstackclient`:

 .. code-block:: bash

-   apt-get install python-novaclient python-heatclient
+   apt-get install python-openstackclient

 Create `keystonerc` file for your OpenStack endpoint, for example use following for DC in Czech Republic.
 Just fill in the username, password and